dustmop/rasterjs/docs.md

 Scroll the plane y pixels vertically.
 Rendering will wrap-around when it reaches the edge of the plane.

-## Palette access
+## Palette

 ```
-getPaletteEntry
-getPaletteAll
+eyedrop
 ```

-### getPaletteEntry(x, y)
+### eyedrop(x, y)

-Gets a single palette entry, for the color found at position x,y.
-If no palette is in use, one is created that directly maps to the colorset.

-### getPaletteAll()

-Gets the palette as a list of palette entryies.
+Pick the color at position x,y and return it as a palette entry.
 If no palette is in use, one is created that directly maps to the colorset.

 ## Display